Image 1 of 2

 Winter Dormancy and Health:

-Reduce watering in winter
+Reduce watering significantly in colder months

 Notes:

-Excellent ground cover for dry gardens
+Excellent for xeriscapes and desert gardens